 Miami Beach Art Deco District is truly like stepping back in time.
-With candy-colored buildings dating back to ’30s and ’40s, neon signs and plenty of lush palm trees.
+With candy-colored buildings dating back to the ’30s and ’40s, neon signs, and plenty of lush palm trees.

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.

-Art Deco, also known as Style Moderne, was predominant from the 1920’s to mid 1940’s.
-It’s key features include geometric shapes; patterns including chevrons and ziggurats; ornate windows and streamlined building shapes with rounded corners.
+Art Deco, also known as Style Moderne, was predominant from the 1920s to the mid-1940s.
+Its key features include geometric shapes; patterns including chevrons and ziggurats; ornate windows and streamlined building shapes with rounded corners.

 Miami Beach Art Deco Welcome Center

 When strolling the architectural district on your own, I recommend starting at the Art Deco Welcome Center, located at 1001 Ocean Drive.

 The Welcome Center is a destination in itself where you can prime yourself for the district by exploring the informative films, exhibits and even catching a lecture or two.

 You will find information about the Art Deco Historic District, its history, and home of the Miami Design Preservation League (MDPL).
 The volunteer-run organization is dedicated to preserving and celebrating the district’s history, culture, and architecture including the Art Deco walking tours.